Thank You SCCM 2007 Time to Say Good Bye

 What is Next?

-OK, SCCM 2007 is gone and dusted.
-End of Story.
-What is next going out of support in the device management world (SCCM)?
+OK, SCCM 2007 is done and dusted.
+That’s the end of the Story.
+What is going out of support in the device management world (SCCM) next?

 Next is SCCM (ConfigMgr) 2012!
 Get ready to migrate to SCCM’s current branch (CB) versions as soon as possible.
 SCCM 2012 is already out of mainstream support as of 11th July 2017.